andrewt3000/MachineLearning/rnn.md

 This feedback architecture allows the network to have memory of previous inputs.
 The memory is limited by vanishing/exploding gradient problem.
 Exploding gradient can be mitigated by gradient clipping.
 A common hyperparameter is the number of steps to go back or "unroll" during training.

-There are variations such as bi-directional and recursive RNNs.
-Also LSTMs and GRUs.
+There are variations such as bi-directional and recursive RNNs

+### GRU
+GRU - Gated Recurrent Unit - Introduced by Cho.
+Another RNN variant similar but simpler than LSTM.
+It contains one update gate and combines the hidden state and memory cells among other differences.

+### LSTM
+LSTM - [Long Short Term Memory](http://deeplearning.cs.cmu.edu/pdfs/Hochreiter97_lstm.pdf) - A specialized RNN that is capable of long term dependencies and mitigates the vanishing gradient problem.

+[Understanding LSTM Networks](http://colah.github.io/posts/2015-08-Understanding-LSTMs/) Blog post by Chris Olah.